 Tips for Filling Out the Connecticut LLC Articles of Organization

 Principal office address: In this section, enter the initial principal office’s street address, city, state, and zip code.
-This address can be the LLC’s physical address or the address where the business records are kept.
+This address can be the LLC’s physical address or where the business records are kept.
 You may not use a PO Box address for the address of the principal office.

 Title: This selection refers to whether the individual is a member or manager of the LLC.

-- Manager: If the LLC members hire somebody to run the company, similar to the CEO position for a corporation, the person’s title would be manager.
+- Manager: If the LLC members hire somebody to run the company, similar to the CEO position for a corporation, the person’s title would be the manager.
 An LLC set up like this is considered a Manager-Managed LLC.

 - Managing Member: This is a hired manager who is also a member.